The3DP/The3DP/README.md

 ##
 >* Data tested on average speed, upating, and bug fixing.
 ##
-*Updates!
+New updates!

-##
+*Templates for all my repositories have sucessfully been added!
-Templates for all my repositories have sucessfully been added!
+*All repositories now include sign-offs, and will show what coder does what, etc.